cyan21/hello-ivy/README.md

 ```
 $ ant publish
 ```
-it will publish the following artifact : org/ych/hello-ivy-0.1.jar into Artifactory
+it will publish the following artifact : org/ych/hello-ivy-0.1.jar along with a build info  into Artifactory